otmlworkshop/otmlworkshop.github.io/_pages/schedule.md

 layout: page
 permalink: /schedule/
 title: Schedule
 description: This workshop will be held in-person at Neurips 2023 at the New Orleans Ernest N. Morial Convention Center on December 16th 2023 in <b>Room 220-222</b>.
 The session will cover invited talks, contributed talks, and posters.
-The schedule in Eastern Standard Time (GMT-5) can be found below. <b>(Click the talks to see their abstracts)</b>
+The schedule in Central Standard Time (GMT-6) can be found below. <b>(Click the talks to see their abstracts)</b>
 nav: true
 nav_order: 2
 ---